enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Python/python-import.md

 # Python - Import System

-## What will happen when import a module
+## What Will Happen When Import A Module

 1. first lookup `sys.modules`